 Visitors to India must acquire visas before they travel to the country.
-Citizens of a small number of countries are eligible to receive visas on arrival, at a cost of USD 60.
+Citizens of a small number of countries are eligible to receive visas on arrival, at a cost of USD 40-60, depending on nationality.
 The process requires a passport size photograph.
 Check your local Indian embassy or consulate website for further information about which visa best suits your purpose as well as what the application process and timeline is in your country.